cloudflare/daphne/README.md

 Daphne currently implements:

-* draft-ietf-ppm-dap-02
-    * VDAF: draft-irtf-cfrg-vdaf-03
-    * Taskprov extension: draft-wang-ppm-dap-taskprov-02
 * draft-ietf-ppm-dap-09
     * VDAF: draft-irtf-cfrg-vdaf-08
     * Taskprov extension: draft-wang-ppm-dap-taskprov-06
+    * Interop test API: draft-dcook-ppm-dap-interop-test-design-07
+* draft-ietf-ppm-dap-10 (work-in-progress)

 This software is intended to support experimental DAP deployments and is not yet suitable for use in production.
 Daphne will evolve along with the DAP draft: